+If you are fascinated by bats and want to learn about their social calls this is the ideal book for you.
 This book brings together the current state of knowledge of social calls relating to the bat species occurring within Britain and Ireland, with some additional examples from species represented elsewhere in Europe.
-It includes access to a downloadable library of calls to be used in conjunction with the book.

 Foreword by Dr Sandie Sowler